Dee-Sol/algorithms/README.md

  Implementation of Dijkstra's Shortest-Path algorithm using heaps data structure.
 Calculates shortest distance from a given vertex of an undirected weighted graph to any other vertex.

+ ### Huffman Coding

+ Implementation of Huffman Coding - a greedy algorithm which generates binary prefix-free encoding for a given set of characters.
+Optimal computation time of the Huffman tree is achieved by using heaps data structure as well as a bespoke variant of binary search trees.
+For more detail, see ReadMe in respective folder.

  ### k-Clustering Algorithms

  Two implementations of clustering algorithms (for more detail, see ReadMe in respective folder).
 The first one is a variant of Kruskal's Minimum Spanning Tree algorithm.